 Benefiting from the introduction of new products, the average selling price (ASP) of Eclat’s products is expected to increase this year, with fabrics’ ASP expected to undergo low single-digit percentage growth and garments’ ASP likely to see a high single-digit percentage to low double-digit percentage increase, he said.

-The company guided its gross margin to between 28 and 32 percent this year, compared with 28.64 percent last year.
+With revenue and profit projected to return to positive growth this year, the company guided its gross margin to between 28 and 32 percent in the year, compared with 28.64 percent last year.

 However, through the introduction of new products and the improvement in product mix, the company expects an upward adjustment in gross margin later this year, it said.